metis-macys-66898/LaunchDarklyDemo/README.md

 ## Application

 Now that you have completed the first 2 steps in the "Connect an SDK" screen, you can now find your SDK key in section 3.
-See the box below.
+See the purple box below.

 ![image](https://user-images.githubusercontent.com/30054892/174507121-cdd6e170-6c44-4463-9c25-20d9db7adea6.png)